castellani8/assist.ia/README.md

 - CORS enabled for cross-origin requests
 - Environment variable configuration
 - Error handling for API requests
+- Authentication support
+- Vector database integration with ChromaDB
+- Local data storage support

 ## Requirements

 - Python 3.7+
 - Groq API
+- Google API
 - Dependencies listed in requirements.txt

 ## Error Handling

 The API will return an error message if:
 - The GROQ API key is invalid or missing
+- The Google API key is invalid or missing
 - There's an error in generating the response
 - The request format is incorrect
+- Authentication fails (when enabled)

 ## Security Notes

-- Keep your API key secure and never commit it to version control
+- Keep your API keys and token secret secure and never commit them to version control
 - Use environment variables for sensitive information
 - The API is configured to accept requests from any origin (CORS) - modify this in production
+- When authentication is enabled, ensure proper token management